 The Resource Manager for northern Victoria today updated the 2021/22 seasonal determinations.

-Seasonal determinations in the Bullarook system stay at 100 per cent HRWS and 100 per cent LRWS.
+Seasonal determinations in the Broken and Bullarook systems stay at the maximum possible 100 per cent HRWS and 100 per cent LRWS.

 Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in the Victoria’s share of both Hume and Dartmouth reservoirs below 50 per cent.
-While the risk of spill at Lake Hume is effectively 100 per cent, the risk of spill at Dartmouth is about 10 per cent and this is where trade adjustments will occur.
+Trade adjustments will occur in Dartmouth where the risk of spill is less than 5 per cent.

-The current risk of spill in the Murray system allows 200 GL of net trade from New South Wales to Victoria as this would increase the risk at Dartmouth to about 40 per cent.
+The current risk of spill in the Murray system allows 68 GL of net trade from New South Wales to Victoria to keep the risk at Dartmouth below 50 per cent.
+The volume available for trade has reduced since the last announcement due to increasing storage levels at Dartmouth.
 This volume will be updated with each risk of spill announcement.
 Customers can find out more about trade opportunities and a trial of improved trade adjustment methods on the Victorian Water Register website.

 An interim rule for trade from the Goulburn, Broken, Campaspe and Loddon systems to the Victorian Murray system, New South Wales and South Australia is in effect from 1 July 2021 to 30 June 2022, replacing the previous rule that had been in place since 2013.
-The new trade rule means that until December 15, 2021, trade is allowed whenever the total amount owed from the Goulburn to the Murray, including the Lower Broken Creek, is less than 190 GL.
-From December 15, 2021, net trade will be capped and the inter-valley trade account balance will be run down.
+The interim trade rule means that from December 15, 2021, net trade is capped and the inter-valley trade account balance will be run down.